helium/HIP/0XXX-service-provider-hex-boosting-improvements.md

 ## Stakeholders

--   Hotspot owners
+-   Hotspot owners deploying in boosted hexes will become subsject to audits by trusted mappers and have their rewards suspended, if misrepresenting the location
--   Service providers
+-   Service providers will be obligated to audit boosted locations until verification mapping is implemented

 ## Detailed Explanation